Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

 \subsection{Two-dimensional extensions}

-In this section, we present the results of DMFT calculations for the different two-dimensional extensions shown in Fig.\ref{fig:lattices} a).
+In this section, we present the results of DMFT calculations for the different two-dimensional extensions shown in Fig.~\ref{fig:lattices} a).
 The quantities of interest are the order parameters and superfluid weight as a function of temperature.
-Figures~\ref{fig:Lieb_extended_2d} a) and c) show the order parameters of the original Lieb lattice and two-dimensional extended Lieb lattice, respectively.
+Figures~\ref{fig:fig2} a) and c) show the order parameters of the original Lieb lattice and two-dimensional extended Lieb lattice, respectively.
 The interaction strength is $|U|=1$ and the chemical potential is $\mu=0$, corresponding to a half-filled flat band in both of the lattices.
+We choose to work at half-filling because mean-field theory predicts that it maximizes the superfluid weight~\cite{peotta2015,Julku2016}.
 We see that the critical temperatures of the order parameters, i.e., the temperature at which the order parameters vanish, increase from the original to the extended Lieb lattice.
 Moreover, the absolute values of the order parameters are larger for the extended Lieb geometry.

-Figures~\ref{fig:Lieb_extended_2d} b) and d) show all the components of the superfluid weight and the square root of its determinant for the original and extended Lieb lattices, respectively.
+Figures~\ref{fig:fig2} b) and d) show all the components of the superfluid weight and the square root of its determinant for the original and extended Lieb lattices, respectively.
 The superfluid weights become zero at the critical temperature of the order parameters of the corresponding lattices.
-However, the real critical temperature is given by the BKT transition temperature, which is $T_{BKT}\approx0.51$ for the extended Lieb lattice and $T_{BKT}\approx0.47$ for the original Lieb lattice.
+However, the real critical temperature is given by the BKT transition temperature, which is $T_{BKT}\approx0.051$ for the extended Lieb lattice and $T_{BKT}\approx0.047$ for the original Lieb lattice.
 These results indicate that this extension of the Lieb lattice benefits superconductivity because of the larger $T_{BKT}$.

-Next, we present the results of the same calculation for all two-dimensional extensions shown in Fig.\ref{fig:lattices} a).
-Figure~\ref{fig:2D_zoom} a) shows $|\Delta_B|$ for these extensions and the original Lieb lattice.
+Next, we present the results of the same calculation for all two-dimensional extensions shown in Fig.~\ref{fig:lattices} a).
+Figure~\ref{fig:fig3} a) shows $|\Delta_B|$ for these extensions and the original Lieb lattice.
 It is enough to look only at $|\Delta_B|$ since, even though the order parameters do not have the same amplitude at all orbitals, they vanish at the same temperature.
-These results are obtained from DMFT calculations with attractive interaction strength $|U|=1$ and chemical potential $\mu=0$.
+These results are obtained from DMFT calculations with attractive interaction strength $|U|=1$ and chemical potential is chosen so that the lattices are half-filled.
 We see that while the critical temperature $T_C$ of $|\Delta_B|$ for the extended Lieb lattice is increased from the original Lieb lattice, $T_C$ stays approximately the same for the connected Lieb lattice.